Brief and effective conversational interventions with traumatised clients for frontline responders

 Greater effectiveness with clients

-This is a 4 hour interactive workshop that gives your staff the skills to recognise and begin the process of intervention and healing with traumatised clients.
+This is an 8 hour interactive workshop that gives your staff the skills to recognise and begin the process of intervention and healing with traumatised clients.

 How to understand trauma coping behaviours including addiction, aggression, dependency and escapism (the 7 threat responses)